duke-doki/estimate-salary/README.md

 ### fetch_sj_data.py

-For this script to work you need to access a secret key after registering your own app [here](https://api.superjob.ru/info/).
+For this script to work properly with the API you need to access a secret key after registering your own app [here](https://api.superjob.ru/info/).
 You need to create `.env` file in the same folder with `fetch_sj_data.py` and store there `SJ_KEY` which must be equal to your key.